slonoed/slonoed.github.io/_posts/2017-01-20-redux-in-closurescript-with-rum.markdown

 As you can see we define state and actions channel with `defonce` – it helps to keep data between code reloads.
 `go-loop` is used to receive actions from channel.
-Notice we have `transform` multimethod, but don't have any implementation.
+Notice than we have `transform` multimethod, but we don't have any implementation.
 We will add them latter.

 Create `src/redux/components.cljs`